QubitPi/hashistack/docs/blog/2022-09-30-nexus/index.md

 Note that we deployed in the last minute our artifact to repository through a manual `mvn clean deploy` command.
-To enable automatic deployment to the repository, we will simply go through [the exact same procedure](#deploying-to-hosted-maven-repository-manually) except that instead of running `mvn clean deploy` locally and manually, let CI/CD execute that for us.
+To enable automatic deployment to the repository, we will simply go through [the exact same procedure](#deploying-to-hosted-maven-repository-manually) except that instead of running `mvn clean deploy` locally and manually, we let CI/CD execute that for us.

 ###### Up-version Automatically